Chup: Revenge of the Artist: Production

 In July 2021, R. Balki confirmed he would be directing a film based on Guru Dutt and his tragic film career, to be produced again by Hope Production.
 The project is produced by Rakesh Jhunjhunwala, Jayantilal Gada and Gauri Shinde.
 Filmmaker R. Balki said that Guru Dutt was the perfect reference point for Chup: Revenge of the Artist, his thriller which depicts the pain of an artist who suffers from "wrong criticism" which happened with Guru Dutt in real time.
 A teaser of Chup unveiled over the weekend to mark Dutt's 97th birth anniversary, pays homage to the late director's film Kaagaz Ke Phool.

 Music and soundtrack

-The music for the film’s songs was composed and recreated by Amit Trivedi and Sneha Khanwalkar, over the original music previously composed for a couple of songs by S. D. Burman.
-The lyrics of the songs were written by Swanand Kirkire and a couple of old songs were used whose lyrics were previously penned by Sahir Ludhianvi and Kaifi Azmi.
+The music for the film's songs was composed and recreated by Amit Trivedi and Sneha Khanwalkar, over the original music previously composed for a couple of songs by S. D. Burman.
+The lyrics of the songs were written by Swanand Kirkire and a couple of old songs were used whose lyrics were previously penned by Sahir Ludhianvi.

-The background score of the movie was done by Amit Pant.
+The background score of the movie was done by Aman Pant.